Maahaathir/Rock-Paper-Scissor-Physics-Edition/README.md

 <br>
 VOLTAGE beats CURRENT: It provides a driving force for the Current.
 It pushes those electrons away.
 <br>
-Download the .exe file to play the game
+Download the .exe file from release:setup to play the game
 <br>
 Author: Sarker Mahathir Mohammad
 <br>